Mutual Information Assisted Ensemble Recommender System for Identifying Critical Risk Factors in Healthcare Prognosis: Results and Discussion

-The positional table obtained for this dataset using Algorithm 1 (as explained in Section 3) is shown in Table \ref{tab:featureranks}.
-From this table, it is evident that feature numbers 7 and 9 are most important as they are selected by most of the feature selection methods as top ranked features.
-Therefore, they are ranked as 1 and 2, respectively in the final rank.
-For row numbers: 1, 2, 4, 5, 6, 10, 13, 14, 16, 18, 20, 21, 27, 29 in Table \ref{tab:featureranks}, we observe occurrence of single features in majority.
-For other rows, no such single feature is found and final selection is done using equation 2.
-For each feature, MI based rank is shown in the second column of Table \ref{tab:mi_featurerank}.
-Also, for a particular row, already included features in final set $S$ must not be considered for selection to avoid duplication of features in $S$.
+The positional table obtained for clear cell renal cell carcinoma dataset using Algorithm 1 (as explained in Section 4.1) is shown in Table \ref{tab:featureranks}.
+From this table, it is evident that feature numbers 7 and 9 are the two most important ones as they are selected by most of the feature selection methods as top-ranked features.
+Therefore, they are ranked as 1 and 2, respectively, in the final rank.
+For row numbers: 1, 2, 4, 5, 6, 10, 13, 14, 16, 18, 20, 21, 27, 29 in Table \ref{tab:featureranks}, we observe the occurrence of single features (feature numbers 7, 9, 0, 27, 1, 8, 18, 19, 13, 12, 23, 10, 6, 26, respectively as given in column 3 of Table \ref{tab:mi_featurerank}) in the majority.
+For other rows, no such single feature is found and the final selection is done using Equation \ref{eq2}.
+For each feature, MI-based rank is shown in the second column of Table \ref{tab:mi_featurerank}.
+Also, for a particular row, already included features in the final set $S$ must not be considered for selection to avoid duplication of features in $S$.
 It can be observed that for row 23, no feature can be selected because all the features present in row 23 are already included in $S$.
 Therefore, the next selected feature in row 24 (feature 16) can be considered as rank 23.
 Note that, it will not violate the ordering of the feature selection process.
-Once selection is over, we get 28 features in $S$.
+Once the selection is over, we get 28 features in $S$.
 Feature number 26 is the one not selected so far.
 So, it has been included as the last feature (with rank 29) in $S$.
-In this way a final ranking of feature is obtained as shown in the last column of Table \ref{tab:mi_featurerank}.
+In this way a final ranking of features is obtained by the proposed method as shown in the last column of Table \ref{tab:mi_featurerank}.

+According to the American Joint Committee on Cancer (AJCC) and Union for International Cancer Control (UICC), there exists a TNM system \cite{Swami2019} to classify the four stages of renal cell carcinoma.
+In this system, feature numbers: 7(T - tumor size), 8(N - number of lymph nodes examined positive) and 9(M - metastasis status) are the determining factors of the cancer stage.
+The other relevant risk factors for renal cancer staging as found from literature are feature numbers: 0(tumor grade), 27 (presence of another kind of tumor), 1(location of ccRCC kidney), 17(longest dimension of the tumor) and 5(number of lymph nodes examined) \cite{laber2006,patel2019,ray2016,warren2018}.

+If we consider the top 11 recommendations (K = 11), the proposed method is able to identify all 8 risk factors, depicting better performance with respect to the individual feature selection algorithms used, as shown in Table \ref{tab:comp}.